ysugimoto/grpc-graphql-gateway/README.md

 #=> {"data":{"goodbye":{"message":"Good-bye, GraphQL Gateway!"},"hello":{"message":"Hello, GraphQL Gateway!"}}}
 ```

-That's the most simple way :-) to learn more, please see the following resources:
+This is the most simple way :-) to learn more, please see the following resources:

 - `graphql.proto` Plugin option definition.
 See a comment section for custom usage (e.g mutation).
 - [example/greeter](https://github.com/ysugimoto/grpc-graphql-gateway/tree/master/example/greeter)  Files of above usage.